THE PRINCIPLES AND PEDAGOGY OF THE REGGIO EMILIA PRESCHOOL FINDINGS ON WHAT PROMOTES SUCCESSFUL LEARNING IN YOUNG CHILDREN

 The plan commences with a provocation in the direction of the learning. it is not prescriptive but invitational.
 There is a strategy of thought that can be modified

 Planning is not made towards a fixed goal.
 Planning is a projection of well-researched possibilities.
 It is a map with topography that may or may not be explored but is ready to be.
 It allows for side paths and divergence, The pedagogy is project-based but flexible.
 The process of planning is serious and is characterised by intellectual rigour.
 Departure points beyond education are explored.
-In Reggio Emilia, the educators look widely for inspiration.
+In Reggio Emilia, educators look for inspiration from various sources.
 They reference the work of engineers, architects, poets, artists, designers and more.
 They do not plan to enact the project within the walls of the centre but regularly take children out.
 Both so children can see the world and the world can see the children.

 What to Teach?